 Thinking about building an outdoor kitchen?
 At Davel Construction, our team is here to help.
 Contact us today to learn more!

-If you will be using your outdoor kitchen as the sun sets, you’ll need good lighting for safety.
+If you use your outdoor kitchen as the sun sets, you’ll need good lighting for safety.
 You don’t want to bump into any of the appliances, or accidentally switch something on.
-This might be one reason to keep the kitchen and dining space somewhat separate, so the dining space can have less intense lighting.
+This might be one reason to keep the kitchen and dining space somewhat separate so that the dining space can have less intense lighting.
 When the lighting is right it creates a great atmosphere for dining at night.

 With your outdoor kitchen and dining space all planned out, how much space do you have left for the lawn and the garden beds?
 If you have children or have another reason for the lawn, then you may need to rebalance things.
 If you have plenty left, you can expand the kitchen or your entertaining space.